-The assets allocation based on the Fund investment policy is:
+The assets allocation of the Fund investment policy is:

-- i) Money market - ii) Debt instruments include a fixed income such as treasury bonds, treasury bills, Bank placements/deposits and repurchases agreements
+- i) Money market - ii) Debt instruments include a fixed income such as treasury bonds, treasury bills, corporate bonds, bank placements/deposits and repurchases agreements

-Change in investment pattern is subject to Capital Market and Securities Regulations.
+Change in investment pattern is subject to Capital Market and Securities Regulation.
 The Fund's assets allocation pattern may change from time to time based on the view of the market conditions, market opportunities, applicable regulations, political and economic factors.
 The intention is to protect the interest of the unit holders at all times.
 The Fund is not permitted to undertake any borrowings.

-8. Investment Option
+8. Investment option